-Dropbear Aerials are an operator of professional UAVs (commonly known as drones), based in Milton Keynes, Bucks.
+Dropbear Aerials are an operator of professional UAVs (commonly known as drones), providing aerial photography, and public educational services, and are based in Milton Keynes, Bucks.
 Our CAA Permission is numbered EUAS8034 issued under the Air Navigation Order 2016.
 We use Flyby Technology as our training and qualification partner, and hold Public Liability insurance with Coverdrone.
 We have an Enhanced DBS in order for us to work with schools and other institutions to provide various education services on UAVs to both children and adults.

 Dropbear Aerials Ltd is registered at 20-22 Wenlock Road, London N1 7GU, with its operating base in Central Milton Keynes.